syn-chromatic/discord-bg-removal-bot/README.md

 # Discord bot for automatic background removals with support for PNGs, JPEGs, WEBPs, GIFs and MP4s.
 ___
 # Bot Preview
+Main command to use is rembg, depending on what you set the COMMAND_PREFIX variable as.

 #### With CPU processing it takes around 1 minute for this particular video
 *Video - 482x640 / x37 frames*